-Under Amendment I (April 1999), fishery-independent and fishery-dependent monitoring programs are now mandatory for American shad.
+Under Amendment 1 (April 1999), fishery-independent and fishery-dependent monitoring programs are now mandatory for American shad.
 Juvenile abundance index (JAI) surveys, annual spawning stock surveys, and hatchery evaluations are required for states/jurisdictions specified in the fishery management plan.
-In addition, Amendment I recommends that JAIs for other alosine species be reported when possible.
-In February 2000, the Shad Management Board indefinitely deferred the ocean-tagging requirement stipulated by Amendment I, which was to begin in the year 2000 to analyze the mixed stock contribution to ocean landings coastwide.
+In addition, Amendment 1 recommends that JAIs for other alosine species be reported when possible.
+In February 2000, the Shad Management Board indefinitely deferred the ocean-tagging requirement stipulated by Amendment 1 due to the pending ocean fishery closures, which was to begin in the year 2000 to analyze the mixed stock contribution to ocean landings coastwide.

 All States are required to calculate mortality and/or survival estimates, while monitoring and reporting data relative to landings, catch, effort, and bycatch.
 States must submit annual reports including all monitoring and management program requirements, on or before July 1 each year.
 In addition, States were required to submit State recovery/fishing plans by July 1, 1999.
-All States plans to implement Amendment I were approved by January 1, 2000.
+All States plans to implement Amendment 1 were approved by January 1, 2000.

-In addition to the mandatory monitoring requirements stipulated under Amendment I, some states/jurisdictions continue important research initiatives for these species.
-For example, Maine, Pennsylvania, Delaware, New Jersey, Maryland, Virginia, North Carolina and USFWS are actively involved in shad restoration using hatchery-cultured fry and fingerlings.
-All hatchery fish are marked with multiple oxytetracycline marks on otoliths to allow future distinction from wild fish.
-During 2003, several jurisdictions from Maine to North Carolina (including USFWS) reared American shad, stocking a total of 47,556,703 fish in 19 drainages (Table 2).
-Also, Maryland DNR and PA Fish and Boat Commission reared and stocked 5.2 million hickory shad into six rivers.
+In addition to the mandatory monitoring requirements stipulated under Amendment 1, some states/jurisdictions continue important research initiatives for these species.
+For example, Maine, Pennsylvania, Delaware, Maryland, Virginia, North Carolina and USFWS are actively involved in shad restoration using hatchery-cultured fry and fingerlings.
+All hatchery fish are marked with oxytetracycline marks on otoliths to allow future distinction from wild fish.
+During 2004, several jurisdictions from Maine to North Carolina (including USFWS) reared American shad, stocking a total of 35,613,000 fish in 20 drainages (Table 2).
+Also, Maryland DNR and PA Fish and Boat Commission reared and stocked 17.2 million hickory shad into seven rivers.

 Table 2.
-Stocking of Cultured American and Hickory Shad in 2003.
+Stocking of Cultured American and Hickory Shad in 2004.